Seaway (band): Signing to Dine Alone and Vacation (2017–2019)

 From September to October 2017, Seaway joined Four Year Strong on their Rise or Die Trying anniversary tour through the United States.
-In November 2017, the band toured through Canada with fellow Oakville natives Silverstein (band).
+In November 2017, the band toured through Canada with fellow Oakville natives Silverstein.
 Seaway headlined their "Japanese Vacation" tour in December 2017 through Tokyo, Osaka, and Nagoya.
 The band headlined a sold-out Toronto "Holiday Shaker" in December 2017 with support from acts Like Pacific and others.
 In early 2018, Seaway headlined the U.K. with support from British band Woes and Pure Noise roster member Lizzy Farrall.
 On January 8, the band released a video for their single "London."
-The video was shot on location in London and Mont Tremblant Resort.

 Seaway joined with Neck Deep on The Peace and the Panic USA Tour in late January to February 2018.
 In May 2018, Seaway supported Sum 41 on the Does This Look Infected? anniversary tour.
 In the summer of 2018, Seaway headlined a cross-Canada tour with support from Like Pacific, Bearings, and Living with Lions.
 On the festival route, Seaway played Festivoix in Trois-Rivières in June 2018, 77 Fest in Montreal, Big Slam in Calgary and a Weezer cover set at Stranded Fest in Toronto in August 2018.

 On June 1, 2018, tickets went on sale for Seaway's Fall European tour with fellow Pure Noise label-mates State Champs.
 One week later, Seaway released an acoustic version of their song, Lula on the Beach.
 On July 30, 2018, it was announced that Seaway would be supporting Blink 182 at The Colosseum at Caesar's Casino in Windsor, Ontario.
 On March 14, 2019, a rarities compilation Fresh Produce was announced for release on April 19.

+Big Vibe (2020–present)

+In October 2020, the band released their fourth studio album entitled "Big Vibe" on Pure Noise Records.

+The COVID-19 pandemic prevented them from touring for it but they performed a handful of shows, including their annual "Holiday Shaker" event in December 2021 when COVID-19 restrictions began lifting in their home province of Ontario.

+In August 2022, a compilation of Pure Noise Records bands performing covers titled "Dead Formats Vol. 1" was released, which featured Seaway's cover of "I'm The One" by Descendents.